An introduction to Service Level Agreements

 Calibre One defines our ticket PRIORITY levels as follows:

-- Priority 1 (P1) – A complete business down situation.
+- Priority 1 (P1) – A complete business down situation or single critical system down with high financial impact.
 The client is unable to operate.

 - Priority 4 (P4) – The issue is an inconvenience or annoying but there are clear workarounds or alternates.